Consort Hwang (Yongle)

 Consort Hwang (黄妃; 1401–1421), was a consort of the Yongle Emperor.

 She was from Korea, and became a member of the imperial harem of the Yongle Emperor in 1409.
 She was sent unwillingly to the harem.
-Upon her arrival, she was interrogated and admitted not to be a virgin and to have had two lovers, one her brother-in-law.
+Upon her arrival, she was interrogated and admitted not to be a virgin and to have had two lovers, one being her brother-in-law.
 She was still not allowed to leave the harem, however.
 In 1421, she was one of the many concubines who were accused for having participated in a conspiracy to murder the emperor.
 She was arrested and interrogated.
 She was executed for attempted murder of the emperor.